 The project helped people who will learn about heritage and gain digital skills by:

 1. Taking part in workshops to learn about the heritage.

-2. Making content and help make a new Augmented Reality app, which will provide a platform for young people to understand the heritage in a fun and accessible way by incorporating their own digital interpretations of the archives.
+2. Making content and help create work for presentation on a digital platform, which will enable young people to understand the heritage in a fun and accessible way by incorporating their own digital interpretations of the archives.